FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/permission_control.md

 ```

 #### Process design
-The process of permission control: first, client end sends transaction request, node acquires transaction data to confirm exterior account, pending table and operation type; if it's write operation, check the permission (from permission list), if it has permision, exeture write operation and transaction; if not, reject write operation and return no permission; if it's read operation, skip permission information check, execute read operation and return data.
+The process of permission control: first, client end sends transaction request, node acquires transaction data to confirm exterior account, pending table and operation type; if it's write operation, check the permission (from permission list), if it has permission, execute write operation; if not, reject write operation and return no permission; if it's read operation, skip permission information check, execute read operation and return data.
 The process is shown below.

 ```eval_rst
 .. mermaid::